The New Zealand Institute

 2.5 Fellowship – Requirements

-Fellows shall comprise those members whose names are on the 12th day of July 1990 entered as Fellows of the Institute in the Register of Members and every person thereafter duly admitted or transferred into the class of Fellows, and who have not since ceased to be Fellows for any reason.
+Fellows shall comprise those members whose names are currently entered as Fellows of the Institute in the Register of Members and every person thereafter duly admitted or transferred into the class of Fellows, and who have not since ceased to be Fellows for any reason.

 2.5.1 Every candidate for admission, or transfer, into the class of Fellow shall be

-(a) registered as a patent attorney under the Patents Act 1953 or a re-enactment thereof;
+(a) registered as a patent attorney under the Patents Act 2013 or a re-enactment thereof or registered as an Australian trade mark attorney;

-(b) entitled to practise as a patent attorney in New Zealand, and
+(b) entitled to practice as a patent attorney or a trade mark attorney in New Zealand or Australia, and

 (c) be of good repute, and